-The primary objective of the Cowes Breakwater Project is to transform Cowes into a true sheltered harbour.
+The primary objective of the Cowes Breakwater Project, part of the Cowes Outer Harbour Project, is to transform Cowes into a true sheltered harbour.

 Construction of the new detached Cowes Breakwater for Cowes began in May 2014.
 Following a tender process, in consultation with Project Managers Atkins, Cowes Harbour Commission (CHC) and their partners at the Homes and Communities Agency (HCA) appointed Boskalis Westminster on a design and build contract.
 This is a £7.5m project including a fixed price contract of £7m with Boskalis Westminster; funding being from the HCA providing £3m of inward investment and CHC contributing the remainder of the cost.

 The initial construction phase was completed in October 2014, at which point the gravel core was visible approximately 4 metres clear of Low Water spring tides.
 Following a winter settlement period, Boskalis returned in February 2015 for a week of re-shaping work.
 In July 2015 Boskalis mobilised for the final stage of the breakwater build.
 This involved bringing the slopes of the core into profile and the placement of rock armour protection.

 The final phase of construction, the placement of rock armouring layers, was carried out in autumn 2015, giving a 350 metre long, detached rock armoured breakwater that protects existing homes, businesses and harbour users and that enables the continued regeneration of East Cowes and the further economic benefits that brings to the Island.